 Switching major versions is to big to do without my guidance, so I save those updates for when I'm sitting at my computer.

-WordPress 2.6 was just announced, and I have upgraded this journal.
-It only took one command in the shell to do this — I highly recommend using Subversion to check out / upgrade your WordPress install.
-It’s really the best way.
+Wordpress 2.6 was just announced, and I have upgraded this journal.
+It only took one command in the shell to do this -- I highly recommend using Subversion to check out / upgrade your Wordpress install.
+It's really the best way.
 All of my plugins re-activated successfully except for Alex's Popularity Contest, which simply required changing one line of code to activate.

 Let me know if you see any anomalies around here!